Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Method

-Different from the group DRO setting, we do not know the group assignments for each training samples.
-Instead, we use the pseudo-attribute information, obtained by any clustering algorithm in the feature embedding space, to define groups.
-Note that the clustering is performed with the representations given by the base model trained with no debiasing, which is parameterized with $\Tilde{\theta}$.
-Our goal is to minimize dataset bias and maximize unbiased accuracy, and we need to consider all groups for optimization.
-Since each cluster has different importance weight, we provide individual groups with soft weights to compute the expected loss.
-Then, the final objective of our framework is given by minimizing a weighted empirical risk as follows:
+Different from the group DRO setting, we do not know the group assignment for each training example.
+Instead, we use the bias pseudo-attribute information, obtained by any clustering algorithm in the feature embedding space, to define groups.
+Note that the clustering is performed with the representations given by the base model trained without debiasing, which is parameterized by $\Tilde{\theta}$.
+Our goal is to alleviate dataset bias and maximize unbiased accuracy, and we need to consider all groups fairly for optimization.
+To this end, we assign a proper importance weight, $\omega_k$, to the $k^\text{th}$ cluster, where $k \in \mathcal{K} = \{1, ..., K\}$, and the final objective of our framework is given by minimizing a weighted empirical risk as follows: